The Ins and Outs of Cat Ear Care

 Cat ear care

 If the cat’s ear flap looks swollen they could have a haematoma.
 Simply put this means blood has accumulated in the pinna (ear flap).
 This can be caused by trauma (a bang to the head, bite or scratch) or infection (from cat ear mites or fleas).
-Either way the result is damage to the blood vessels start to leak into the ear flap itself.
+Either way, the result is damage to the blood vessels starts to leak into the ear flap itself.

 Treatment of cat ear infections

 Ear disease can be treated in a number of ways and your vet will advise you on the best course of action in their consultation.
 This will usually include using an ear cleaner to support topical medication (cat ear drops) which you will need to apply on a daily basis.